Trigger warning: This post contains some highly profane expletives that readers may find offensive.

 Sporadic outbursts of negative emotion are part of the human experience.
 Polite society would dictate you bottle up the cursing and chaos.

 But Dr. Antonio, a counseling psychologist and founder of Therapy Central, says that “Swearing can have a truly liberating effect when we’re feeling bottled up frustration.”

 In a Healthline interview, he adds that saying f-ck “can have an immediate calming impact on the difficult emotions we might be experiencing.”

 I haven’t found a wholly satisfactory answer to this.
 It just is.
 Language and social norms are a delicate balancing act.
 People have different boundaries.
 Swearing is a taboo topic itself, even when talking about it in a more meta way.

 Many research articles suggest swearing’s controversy is rooted in religion.
 Religiosity has played a major role in suppressing swear words – specifically Judeo-Christianity.
-And America is nothing if not religious – even if less religious than many would like in these past decades compared to years of yore.
+And America is nothing if not religious – even if less religious than many would like now compared to years of yore.

 While the Bible doesn’t specifically prohibit a long list of explicit words (that’s why God gave us George Carlin), some believe that certain passages tell us not to cuss.
 Specifically, passages about having good flow from your heart and mouth instead of evil.